State Engineering via Nonlinear Interferometry with Linear Spectral Phases: Nonlinear Interferometer Scheme

 \section{Nonlinear Interferometer Scheme}

 The NLI scheme we develop consists of a series of four nonlinear crystals where we suppose that optics for applying separate delays between pump, signal, and idler are placed between the crystals.
 By simply choosing the sequence of time delays, either a grid state or a high-dimensional entangled state can be generated.
+We choose $N=4$ crystals as the minimum number of crystals that can produce both targeted states.
+While more crystals can define the spectral structures more clearly, they also add susceptibility to loss and dispersion, leading to diminishing returns and added complexity.